AdobeDocs/experience-platform.en/help/segmentation/ui/lookalike-audiences.md

 ![The Look-alike audiences section is highlighted.](../images/ui/lookalike-audiences/select-laa.png)

 The audience details page appears.
-For more information on this page, please read the [audience details section of the Segmentation Service UI guide](./overview.md#audience-details).
+For more information on this page, please read the [audience details section of the Audience Portal overview](./audience-portal.md#audience-details).

 ![Details of the Look-alike audience are displayed.](../images/ui/lookalike-audiences/laa-details.png)